SirMotte/FGU-Theme-Hearth/README.md

 - Wisdom poured by CMYKMatter and Drowbe helps the eye stay focused.

 ### Credits
-A few icons used are based on the Byte Dance Open Source Icon Library (iconpark.bytedance.com/official), though in most cases heavily altered they provide an invaluable starting base.
-Check them out if you need them.
+A few icons used are based on the Byte Dance Open Source Icon Library (iconpark.bytedance.com/official), though in most cases heavily altered they provide an invaluable starting point.
+Check them out!